 Author – Leah Guggenmos

-If you’ve ever visited Nada Tunnel in the Red River Gorge, you may have noticed a steep, unmarked, road that disappears into the trees, directly across from the highway 77 junction.
+If you’ve ever visited Nada Tunnel in the Red River Gorge, you may have noticed a steep, paved road marked with a Red River Valley sign that disappears into the trees, directly across from the highway 77 junction.
 Before I had the reason to travel up into that area myself, I had always wondered what might lie beyond that treeline.
-With such a steep incline, I thought, probably something exciting.
+With such a mysterious road disappearing up an inviting mountainside, I thought, probably something exciting.

 Turns out, I wasn’t wrong.
 Recently, I was pleased to find my GPS leading me straight up this same, mysterious road while I was on my way to experience StayOver’s ‘Bear Run’ cabin with my partner Thomas, and two long-time friends of mine from Wisconsin, Jessica and Tenzin.
 In tow were their two Italian Greyhounds, Cleo and Link.
 Pet-friendly Bear Run sleeps eight people easily, with two private bedrooms downstairs, and a loft with two additional queen beds, so there would be more than enough room for our group.